The Cursed Paradise of Palmyra Atoll

 In addition to wrecks, the vicinity of Palmyra also became notorious for ships vanishing without a trace, and there are may instances of ships entering the atoll’s waters never to be heard from again.
 Other ships, such as a whaling ship in 1855, were reportedly wrecked on the the atoll’s treacherous reefs only for further investigation to turn up no debris or survivors, as if they had just been swallowed by the island itself.

 During World War II, Palmyra was used by the U.S. as a naval facility and as a staging area for air raids against Japan.
 The Navy also used the atoll as a refueling station for long range air patrols and passing submarines.
 During these years on Palmyra, Navy personnel were to experience firsthand the mysterious powers of the atoll.
 It was said that many of the soldiers stationed there were apt to be overcome by a mysterious and irrational feeling of fear.
 This acute sense of inexplicable dread was at times so overpowering that some personnel insisted they be allowed off the island.
 Still others were prone to sudden, violent outbursts, and it was reported that fights and even murders were known to occur.
-Still other soldiers were seized by potent panic attacks or committed suicide under mysterious circumstances.
+Still other sailors were seized by potent panic attacks or committed suicide under mysterious circumstances.